sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 processing of text-string values and an unbounded set of any-attribute items.
 Described in {{model-global-attributes}}.

 - tag-id (index 0): A 16 byte binary string or textual identifier uniquely referencing a software component.
 The tag identifier MUST be globally unique.
+Failure to ensure global uniqueness can create ambiguity in tag use since the tag-id serves as the global key for matching and lookups.
 If represented as a 16 byte binary string, the identifier MUST be a valid universally unique identifier as defined by {{RFC4122}}.
 There are no strict guidelines on how this identifier is structured, but examples include a 16 byte GUID (e.g. class 4 UUID) {{RFC4122}}, or a text string appended to a DNS domain name to ensure uniqueness across organizations.